patrickmallahan/vin-react-starter-kit/README.md

 * GraphQL and Relay
 * Organize with devops to run prod build step
 * Bootstrap
-* Superagent or jQuery for API calls
+* Superagent, Axios, or jQuery for API calls
 * Authentication example
 * Immutable.js
 * Isomorphic Rendering